UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/playerlife/oxygen.md

 # SDG.Unturned.PlayerLife.oxygen

-> This page is incomplete, please help finish it by contributing.
+<blockquote><p><b>This page is incomplete, please help finish it by contributing.<p></b></blockquote>

+> This member is client and server compatible.
+> NOTE: This is only valid for the instance of the client's player when used from a client.

 Gets the current oxygen stat of the player.